 Tim Walker in conversation with Susanna Brown

-Tim Walker, one of the world’s most inventive photographers and contributor to magazines including Vogue, W and Love, will be in conversation with V&A Curator Susanna Brown.
-They will discuss Tim’s eclectic sources of inspiration, the importance of make believe, and his newest and most ambitious collaborations.
+Tim Walker, one of the world’s most inventive photographers and contributor to magazines including Vogue, W and Love, in conversation with V&A Curator Susanna Brown.
+Tim and Susanna discuss Tim’s eclectic sources of inspiration, the importance of make-believe, and his newest and most ambitious collaborations.

 To access the full length talk you need to be registered and logged in.